Fat Bastard: Austin Powers in Goldmember

-In the next film, Fat Bastard retires from being a henchman and relocates to Japan.
-There, he becomes a sumo wrestler and, despite trying to go straight, he still carries out the occasional job for Dr. Evil.
+In the next film, Fat Bastard retires from being a henchman and moves to Japan.
+There, he becomes a sumo wrestler, and despite trying to go straight, he still carries out the occasional job for Dr. Evil.
 During his bathroom time, Foxxy Cleopatra and Austin sneak in using a disguise and catch him.
-Austin starts shouting to him "You really are a Fat Bastard"; to which he replies "You know that hurts my feelings.
-I've tried going on a diet, you know".
-Fat Bastard then says he did the Zone diet, stating that "carbs are the enemy", though the Zone diet promotes equal amounts of carbs and protein and Fat Bastard probably meant the Atkins diet, which emphasizes low carbs.
+Austin starts shouting to him, "You really are a Fat Bastard"; to which he replies, "You know that hurts my feelings.
+I've tried going on a diet, you know."
+Fat Bastard then says he did the Zone diet, stating that "carbs are the enemy," though the Zone diet promotes equal amounts of carbs and protein, and Fat Bastard probably meant the Atkins diet, which emphasizes low carbs.
 After tearfully telling Austin and Foxxy that he's happy as a sumo wrestler, he farts.
 Austin asks him if he soiled himself.
-Fat Bastard replies "maybe" and laughs.
+Fat Bastard replies, "maybe" and laughs.
 He then jokes about how it sounded wet and smells it.
-He is disgusted by how it smells, stating it smells like "Carrots and throw up".
+He is disgusted by how it smells, stating it smells like "Carrots and throw-up."

-By the end of Austin Powers in Goldmember, he has lost his excessive weight, crediting it to the Subway diet, even citing Jared Fogle as a hero.
-However, he points out that he still has a lot of excess skin, further noting the resemblance of his neck to a vagina.
-On the film audio commentary, Mike Myers says that Fat Bastard probably will not stay thin (as "Thin Bastard", as he called him) and would most likely return to his overweight state.
+By the end of Austin Powers in Goldmember, he has lost his excessive weight, crediting it to the Subway diet and citing Jared Fogle as a hero.
+However, he points out that he still has a lot of excess skin and further notes that his neck resembles a vagina.
+In the film audio commentary, Mike Myers states that Fat Bastard will probably not remain thin (as he called him, "Thin Bastard") and will most likely return to his overweight state.

 Censorship

-In reviews for the movie in the newspapers, film critic Roger Ebert referred to him as "We can't even say his name!", while others called him "Obese Illegitimate Child".
+In newspaper reviews of the movie, film critic Roger Ebert referred to him as "We can't even say his name!" while others called him "Obese Illegitimate Child."

-The mass retail action figures sold of the character had the name "Fat Man" on the box, even though the patch on his blazer clearly displayed "FB".
-Specialty stores such as comic book shops had figures in packaging which referred to him as "Fat Bastard", however.
+The mass-retail action figures sold of the character had the name "Fat Man" on the box, even though the patch on his blazer clearly displayed "FB."
+Specialty stores, such as comic book shops, had figures in packaging that referred to him as "Fat Bastard," however.